makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 ## Going further

-The DbToolsBundle provides a bunch of *Anonymizers* that should cover most of your needs.
+*DbToolsBundle* provides a bunch of *Anonymizers* that should cover most of your needs.
 You can find a complete description of each one of them in the next section.

 You can also add *Anonymizers* from [community packs](./packs).
 For example, to add the `pack-fr-fr` run: